 Regarded as the “Heart of Texas” and the original home of the Dr. Pepper soft drink, Waco is just one of Texas’ many metropolitan cities and was founded in 1849, by the Huaco Indians.
 This area is now the present-day downtown of the city, with many things for tourists to do!
 And plenty of amazing accommodation options are also available here - from the top RV rentals to the best HomeAway vacation rentals in Waco.

 A city filled with historic fun, check out these 15 best things to do in Waco, Texas.

 1. Cameron Park Zoo

 Did you know that the Cameron Park Zoo is an award-winning natural habitat zoo?
-Labeled the “Happiest Surprise In Texas,” there are many exhibits to explore here, such as Gibbon Island, the Bald Headed Eagle exhibit, and much, much more!
+Labeled the “Happiest Surprise In Texas,” it is one of the most popular Waco attractions.
+There are many exhibits to explore here, such as Gibbon Island, the Bald Headed Eagle exhibit, and much, much more!
 Several species of animals reside within the Cameron Park Zoo, such as giraffes, elephants, meerkats, and don’t forget, the lion!

 Cameron Park Zoo

 Address: 1701 North 4th Street, Waco, Texas 76707

 Website: Cameron Park Zoo

 2. Cottonwood Creek Golf Course